my-carla/sumo/docs/web/docs/Simulation/Safety.md

   model](../Simulation/SublaneModel.md), the attribute *latGap* records the lateral gap to the neighboring vehicle in the direction of the change if such a vehicle exists.
+- The [collision output](Output/Collisions.md) holds an xml record of each vehicle/vehicle and vehicle/person collision.